-Book one of our new coding workshops for your school - led by real app and game developers - designed to inspire and educate!Now booking for Spring/Summer 2018!
+Book one of our new coding workshops for your school - led by real app and game developers - designed to inspire and educate!Now booking for in-person and virtual sessions

 We are app and games developers ourselves, with two of our games featured on BBC Click, meaning your students get a coding workshop from industry professionals.
 Our workshops include the source code, supporting materials, and follow-up support.

 For pupils aged 9 - 16